Last Updated on September 29, 2021 by Jim Ferri

-Beautiful Segovia, is a favorite place for Madrialeños to go off to for lunch on the weekends…it’s a great day trip from Madrid for the rest of us.
+Beautiful Segovia, is a favorite place for Madrialeños to go off to for lunch on the weekends…it’s also a great day trip from Madrid for the rest of us.

 By Jim Ferri

-Oftentimes when travelers in Spain take a day trip from Madrid, they opt to go to Toledo, the former home of the artist El Greco, about a half-hour train ride south of the city.
+Oftentimes when travelers in Spain take a day trip from Madrid, they opt to go to Toledo.
+It’s the former home of the artist El Greco, and only about a half-hour train ride south of the city.

-For many, however, be a better choice might be a day trip from Madrid to Segovia.
-And it’s only a half hour by train north of Madrid.
+For many, however, a better choice might be a day trip from Madrid to Segovia.
+Also only a half hour by train, it’s north of Madrid.

 From Madrid to Segovia, An Easy Day Trip

-Sitting on a rocky outcrop, Segovia is one of the most spectacularly positioned cities in all of Spain.
+The fairy-tale Castilian city of Segovia is one of the most spectacularly positioned cities in all of Spain

-Nevertheless, what you see now is not the original.
-It was rebuilt in the 13th and 14th centuries before it burned down in 1862 and was later partially reconstructed.
+Nevertheless, what you see now in Segovia is not the original.
+Today’s Alcazar was rebuilt in the 13th and 14th centuries, and then burned down in 1862.
+It was later partially reconstructed.

 Segovia’s Old City

-Leave the Alcazar and walk south downhill along Calle de Daoiz, a pedestrian lane lined with little shops, galleries, and restaurants.
-It’s a great little Segovian street much less crowded than any you’ll find in Toledo or any of the other more popular Spanish cities.
-As we walked along we stopped in several shops and galleries and took our time ambling along, just wandering into places here and there and absorbing the ambiance.
+Leave the Alcazar and walk downhill along Calle de Daoiz, a pedestrian lane lined with little shops, galleries, and restaurants.
+It’s a great little Segovian street much less crowded than any you’ll find in Toledo.
+Or in many other more popular Spanish cities, as well.

-A block or so away is the home, now a museum, of Antonio Machado, one of Spain’s pre-eminent poets.
-There’s a statue of Machado, a book tucked under his arm, down the street in the Plaza Mayor, across from the city’s renowned and many-spired cathedral, the last Gothic cathedral built in Spain.
+You’ll find a statue of Machado, a book tucked under his arm, down the street in the Plaza Mayor.
+It’s right across from the city’s renowned and many-spired Gothic cathedral, the last built in Spain.
 Backing up to the old Jewish Quarter, it stands on the spot where Isabel I was proclaimed Queen of Castile.